-We've holding an in-person community meeting to gather your input on the City. of East Pala Alta's housing plan.
+We're holding an in-person community receiling to gather your input on the City of East Palo Alto's housing plan.

-WHEN: Thursday, May 5, 2022 from 0.00-2:00 PM WHERE: Cooky Landing (at the end of thay Road) or Zoom REGISTER was broad a rectification of the control
+WHEN: Thursday, May 5, 2022 from 6:00-8:00 PM WHERE: Cooley Landing (at the end of Bay Road) or Zoom REGISTER: even to advocate Philosophia broad)

-If you can't jum us in-person you can watch the meeting as a websitar online.
-Spanish: Tongan, and Samoan siturgiretation will be available.
-We will also have free food and childcare.
-Note that COVID-19 safety pressurations will be taker.
+If you can't join us in-person you can watch the meeting as a viebinar online.
+Spanish, Tongan, and Samban interpretation will be available.
+We will also have thee food and oblidcare.
+Note that COVID-19 safety precautions will be taken.
 Please register for the meeting details.

-There are other ways to also lengage.
+There are other ways to also engage:

-- .
-Think the bullet on Housing Dement pullicies and programs: We want to hear your throughts on how we are doing with our housing policies and programs, which policies we should keep, and which new policies we should consiller to prioritize for the next 8 years: - + Wat James to share your ideas about the following: what types of focusing do you want to see, what tocations/sites do you want to see explored, what environmental leaves bring you the most concern, and suball environmental considerations about on have when coming for new husting. - Walth the recent joint City Council and Planning Commission Study Session on the Housing Element Update 1000 - Well the Triumby Diement Lighting wellpage.
+- Ear sof this harrow on Housing Element policies and programs.
+We want to hear your throughts on how we are doing with our housing policies and programs, which policies we should keep, and which new policies we should consider to prioritize for the next 5 years! - Variations to share your ideas about the following: what types of bousing do you want to see, what locations/sites do you want to see explored, what environmental issues bring you the most concern, and what environmental considerations should we have when zoning for new focusing. - Watch the recent joint City Council and Planning Commission Study Session on the Housing Element Update Inco. - Visit the Housing Element Update webpage